PiotrJustyna/articles/effectful-fsharp/index.md

 ## conclusion

 Those are the most notable differences between asynchrony in both languages.
-F# does not introduce any revolutionary concepts in comparison to C#, the differences are more subtle.
-What the engineers gain, though, is an asynchrnous programming model that is more difficult to use **incorrectly**, e.g. asynchrnonous work cannot be fired-and-forgotten by mistake - if fire-and-forget is the intention, such work needs to be kicked off explicitly and intentionally (as opposed to C#'s `await` omission, which is a mistake in most scenarios).
+F# does not introduce any revolutionary concepts in comparison to C# (in fact, the Async support in F# long predates the introduction of `async`-`await` into C#), the differences are more subtle.
+What the engineers gain, though, is an asynchronous programming model that is more difficult to use **incorrectly**, e.g. asynchronous work cannot be fired-and-forgotten by mistake - if fire-and-forget is the intention, such work needs to be kicked off explicitly and intentionally (as opposed to C#'s `await` omission, which is a mistake in most scenarios).
 This article gently introduces fundamental concepts of asynchronous programming in F# and should serve as a good starting point for introducing F# and experimenting with it.
 In upcoming articles we will share more low level details, common pitfalls of asynchronous code (both in C# and in F#) and how to avoid them.

 The overall objective of the "practical functional refactoring tips" series of articles is not necessarily to introduce F#, but rather to expose the reader to a more functional way of thinking and breaking down programming problems.
 Doing so often tends to lead to producing more maintainable, concise, easier to follow code.
 Having mastered the generally applicable basics of functional thinking (like the explicit separation of pure and effectful responsibilities), it should not be a big challenge to introduce any language from the large, and constantly growing, functional family of languages like F#, Haskell, Erlang, Scala, etc.